 Students can either pay at the time of service or UHS can bill your student account (charges will not list specific reasons for the visit).
-If you have health insurance, you can submit a copy of your bill to your insurance company.
-Any portion not covered by your insurance company is your responsibility.
+If you have health insurance, we can also bill your insurance.

 Be aware that private insurance companies sometimes notify the subscriber (often parents) as to what tests are done for covered individuals.
 Therefore, the subscriber may get a notice from the private insurance company that "student X had a chlamydia test done on date X" though results are generally not reported.
 If you are concerned, it is a good idea to contact your insurance company before you get tested and inquire about their billing policies.

 Paying at the time of service avoids using your private insurance altogether.

 Yes.
 For more information about confidentiality, visit http://studentaffairs.psu.edu/health/welcome/confidentiality/.

 How long does it take to get test results?

 Depending on what tests are performed, it takes from a few days to 2 weeks after your appointment to get test results.